leonmeka/func/README.md

 ### Functions

 Func is built around the concept of functions.
 A function is a mathematical relation that maps a set of inputs to a set of outputs.
-In the context of Func, a function is a JavaScript function that takes a single argument `x: number` and returns a single value `y: number`.
+In the context of Func, a function takes a single argument `x: number` and returns a single value `y: number`: `f: (x: number) => number`.

+> [!NOTE]
+> Note, that a function can be anything from a simple linear function to a complex trigonometric function.

 ### Animations

-In the context of Func, an animation is a function that changes over time.
-An animation is defined by a function `f: (x: number) => number` and a duration `duration: number`.
-The animation function `f` is evaluated at each time step `t` in the range `[0, duration]` to produce a value `y: number`.
+An animation essentially is a function of input over time.
+It is defined by a function `f: (x: number) => number` and a duration `duration: number`, where `duration` is the total time it takes for the animation to complete.
+The animation function `f` is then evaluated at each time step `t` in the range `[0, duration]` to produce a value `y: number`.

 ### Components